natasha-harrison/website_Jekyll/_posts/2019-09-10-pyinstaller.md

 ---
 layout: post
 title:  "PyInstaller - Standalone Python Applications for MacOS, Windows, and Linux"
-date: '2019-09-06'
+date: '2019-09-10'
 image: /img/pyinstaller.png
 categories: [python]
 tags: [python, app, development]
 ---

 We will explore the use of `PyInstaller` to create a cross-platform standalone application using python.
-For this tutorial I will be using `Tkinter` to visually demonstrate, however this may not be applicable for you.
+For this tutorial I will be using `Tkinter` to visually demonstrate.

 PyInstaller can be used in **Python3** and **Python2**, similarly it creates applications for MacOS, Windows, and Linux.